sfmb-mx/RepData_PeerAssessment1/reports/PA1_template.md

     keep_md: true
 ---

-**Sergio-Feliciano Mendoza-Barrera Oct.
-17, 2014**

 ## 1. Loading and preprocessing the data

-Reading device data in csv format, in this case the read.csv() method was used for the appropriate data source.
+### Reading device data in csv format and formatting the data frame ###

+In this case the read.csv() method was used for the appropriate data source.

 ```r